alecrabbit/sh-php-dev-helper/README.md

 # PHP Dev Helper Script

-> Note: WIP - On a way to be standalone tool.
+> Note: WIP - On a way to be a standalone tool.
 >
 > `php-tests` - PHP Tests and Analysis tool
 >